 Bringing the right documents is an important part of the interview process — trust us.

-This is the story: You've spent a few weeks researching potential job interview questions and meticulously rehearsed the answers.
+This is the story: You've spent a few weeks researching potential job interview questions and meticulously rehearsing the answers.
 You walk into the interview room and sit across the hiring manager, only to hear them say, “Sorry, I don't have a copy of your resume.
 Do you have an extra copy with you?”
-You then empty out your bag in a panic, only to realize that you didn't bring any extra copy!
+You then empty out your bag in a panic, only to realize that you didn't bring any extra copies!
 Imagine how humiliating that would be.

 You'd be surprised how often candidates walk into an interview to find out that the interviewer doesn't have a copy of their documents.
 Thus, being prepared with key documents can certainly increase your chances of having a successful interview.
 Read on to learn what documents are required for the job interview, plus other important things to remember.

 Documents required for the job interview